arcontreras-xp/cdg_interview_assignment/README.md

 - Is the yearly folder for data obtained only for 1 year?

 - (follow=up) Regarding 'for each country each year', does that mean they are separated by certain years, e.g., is it determined by *sailing_dt*?

+- How thorough should the unit tests be?

 ## Unit Tests & Edge Cases